Goutham-Badhrinath/Goutham-Badhrinath-RISCV-VSD-Week-1/README.md

-# Day 1 - iVerilog, GTKwave, Yosys & Sky130 PDK
+# Day 1 - Introduction to Verilog RTL Design and Synthesis

 ---